The Mortal Kombat Cast Comes to Life in a New Featurette

 Director Simon McQuoid talks a big game in this featurette, describing a film that combines all of the brutal action fans have come to expect from Mortal Kombat, along with the heart and emotion that make a movie good.
 If he can deliver, fans might get more than just one Mortal Kombat.
 They may get Mortal Kombat movies for a long time coming.

-You can check it out on April 22, and come back to Gizmodo for more on Mortal Kombat soon.
+You can check it out on April 22, and come back to Kotaku for more on Mortal Kombat soon.